awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 The finding severity does not consider the criticality of the involved assets or the underlying resource\.
 Criticality is defined as the level of importance of the resources that are associated with the finding\.
 For example, a resource that is associated with a mission critical application versus one that is associated with nonproduction testing\.
 To capture information about resource criticality, use the `Criticality` field\.

-The finding must have either `Label` or `Normalized` populated\.
-If neither attribute is populated, then the finding is invalid\. `Label` is the preferred attribute\.
+The finding must have either `Label` or `Normalized` populated\. `Label` is the preferred attribute\.
+Security Hub populates `Normalized`, but does not otherwise use it\.
+If neither attribute is populated, then the finding is invalid\.

 The `Severity` object can have the following attributes\.